Skip to main content

 Step 2: Write manifest.json

-Create plugins/effect.my_first_effect/manifest.json:
+Create import/plugin-dev/effect.my_first_effect/manifest.json:

 {